ramziddin/payme-api/README.md

 # Payme API

+> :warning: The project is not yet ready for production use.

 A collection of utilities to implement Payme's [Merchant API](https://developer.help.paycom.uz/ru/protokol-merchant-api) and [Subscribe API](https://developer.help.paycom.uz/ru/protokol-subscribe-api) protocols compatible with Next.js and Express.js.

 ## Installation